Article

 One – if not the most – important phase of TDD is refactoring.
 Refactoring in TDD emphasizes the quality of the code.
 The developer focuses on removing duplication or potentially optimizing the code, and increasing efficiency without changing the behavior of the end-product.

-How does Miracle Mill implement Test-Driven Development?
+How does PCG implement Test-Driven Development?

-At Miracle Mill, we follow the AgileExternal Link process.
+At PCG, we follow the AgileExternal Link process.
 Our experience has shown that test-driven development works great with working in an Agile way.
 It ensures that the team has a complete understanding of the solution, works highly focused on the code, and is in regular contact with the client who is involved from day 1.
 With Test-Driven Development the team delivers an end-product that is highly stable, maintainable, and efficient.

 Services Used